List of educational institutions in Meerut district

 Meerut district is an education hub in western Uttar Pradesh, India.
 It has 4 universities, 80 technical-professional colleges, 150 academic colleges, and 2 medical colleges.
 The district also has over 380 schools.

 Universities

-Meerut has two State universities, three private university and one deemed university:
+Meerut has two State universities, three private university:

 Colleges affiliated to Dr. A.P.J.
 Abdul Kalam Technical University

 All professional education in the city comes under the jurisdiction of Dr. A.P.J.
 Abdul Kalam Technical University, Lucknow.
 Hence, all colleges offering engineering, pharmacy, hotel management and fashion design are affiliated to it.